mlabs-haskell/lambda-buffers/docs/typescript.md

 The generated `autogen` directory created contains the generated TypeScript modules.

 Note that `lbf-list-modules-typescript` is needed to create a JSON object which maps package names (for NPM) to Lambda Buffers' modules.
-Thus, in this example one should have a `package.json` file which associates the key `"name"` with the string value `"lbf-document"`.
+Thus, in this example, one should have a `package.json` file which associates the key `"name"` with the string value `"lbf-document"`.

 The `autogen/build.json` file can be ignored.